-Boats that are equipped with two batteries use a select switch to indicate which battery will be used.
-The switch is labeled "1", "2", "Both," and "Off".
-In normal use, alternate between the battery "1" and battery "2" positions.
+Boats equipped with two batteries have a battery select switch to indicate which battery will be used.
+The switch is labeled "1", "2", "Both" and "Off".
+In normal use alternate between the battery "1" and battery "2" positions.
 The battery that is selected will provide power to the engine and accessories.
-In an emergency situation when neither battery will start the engine, the select switch allows you to combine the power of both batteries by selecting "Both."
-However, once the engine(s) is started, you should return the switch to the "1" or "2" position.
-See "Battery Wiring with Select Switch - Single" on page 8-16 for a diagram.
+In an emergency situation when neither battery will start the engine, the select switch allows you to combine the power of both batteries by selecting "Both".
+However, once the engine is started, you should return the switch to the "1" or "2" position.
+See "Battery Wiring with Select Switch" on page 8-13 for a diagram.